tdiezel/smart-footnote/README.md

 ## Translation

-To translate the *Show more* and *Show less* toggle, use the .po file inside the plugin languages folder.
+To translate the *Show more* and *Show less* toggle, use the .po file inside the plugin's languages folder.